-We are a late-stage biotechnology company focused on developing and commercializing transformative treatments for patients with serious immunological diseases.
-Our lead product candidate, atacicept, a self-administered fusion protein that blocks both B lymphocyte stimulator (BLyS) and a proliferation-inducing ligand (APRIL), is currently being evaluated for the treatment of immunoglobulin A nephropathy (IgAN) in the Phase 2b ORIGIN trial which has completed enrollment.
-We expect to announce topline results in the first quarter of 2023.
-If the data from this trial are supportive, we plan to initiate a pivotal Phase 3 clinical trial in 2023.
-Based on positive feedback from the U.S. Food and Drug Administration's (FDA) review of clinical results of a Phase 2 clinical trial of atacicept in high disease activity patients with systemic lupus erythematosus (SLE), we are initiating the Phase 3 COMPASS clinical trial of atacicept in lupus nephritis (LN), a severe manifestation of SLE.
-In December 2021, we obtained worldwide, exclusive development and commercial rights from Amplyx, a wholly owned subsidiary of Pfizer, to MAU868, a potentially first-in-class monoclonal antibody to treat BK virus (BKV) infections.
-We believe MAU868 is the only clinical-stage neutralizing monoclonal antibody that is directed against BKV, a polyoma virus that can have devastating consequences in certain settings such as kidney transplant and hematopoietic stem cell transplant.
-An interim analysis of Phase 2 data in BK viremia among kidney transplant recipients presented in June 2022 showed MAU868 to be well tolerated and demonstrated a clinically significant reduction of virologic activity.
-Based on feedback from the FDA, which we expect to obtain later in 2022, we are planning to initiate a Phase 2b or Phase 3 clinical trial in 2023.
-We believe that our current pipeline programs leverage the deep expertise of our team and have strong commercial synergies.
-We currently hold global rights to all of our pipeline programs.
+We are a late clinical-stage biotechnology company focused on developing and commercializing transformative treatments for patients with serious immunological diseases.
+Our lead product candidate, atacicept, is a self-administered fusion protein that blocks both B lymphocyte stimulator (BLyS) and a proliferation-inducing ligand (APRIL) with best-in-class potential for the treatment of immunoglobulin A nephropathy (IgAN).
+The Phase 2b ORIGIN clinical trial evaluating the safety and efficacy of atacicept in patients with IgAN completed enrollment in mid-2022 and reported positive 24-week topline results in January 2023.
+Atacicept met its primary endpoint at 24 weeks, achieved statistical significance in the 150 mg dose group, and showed a trend towards deeper reductions in proteinuria with available interim data at 36 weeks, for which full results will read out in the second guarter of 2023.
+Additionally, atacicept's safety profile was comparable to placebo.
+The trial remained blinded through 36 weeks, after which all patients roll into the open label portion of the study and receive atacicept 150mg through 96 weeks.
+We plan to advance atacicept 150 mg in a pivotal Phase 3 clinical trial in IgAN in the second quarter of 2023.
+We are also planning a Phase 3 clinical trial of atacicept in lupus nephritis (LN), a severe renal manifestation of SLE, based on feedback from the U.S. Food and Drug Administration's (FDA) review of clinical results in a Phase 2 clinical trial of atacicept in systemic lupus erythematosus (SLE) patients with high disease activity.
+We continue to advance the development of MAU868, a potentially first-in-class monoclonal antibody to treat reactivated BK virus (BKV) infections.
+MAU868 is a clinical-stage neutralizing monoclonal antibody that is directed against BKV, a polyoma virus that can have devastating consequences in certain settings such as kidney transplant and hematopoietic stem cell transplant.
+In the final results from the Phase 2 clinical trial of MAU868 versus placebo in BK viremia among kidney transplant recipients, MAU868 was shown to be well tolerated and demonstrated clinically meaningful antiviral activity through 36 weeks.
+Pending discussions with the FDA, we plan to initiate a Phase 2b or Phase 3 clinical trial.
+We believe that our current pipeline programs leverage the deep expertise of the Vera Therapeutics team and have strong commercial synergies.
+We hold global developmental and commercial rights to all of our pipeline molecules.